On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Introduction

 There have been generalization of Fenchel-Nielsen coordinates in three dimensional real hyperbolic geometry and projective geometry as well.
 Tan \cite{tan} and Kourouniotis \cite{ko} constructed Fenchel-Nielsen coordinates for quasi-Fuchsian representations of $\pi_1(\Sigma_g)$ into ${\rm SL}(2, \C)$.
-Goldman \cite{go3} generalized Fenchel-Nielsen coordinates on space of convex real projective structures on $\Sigma_g$.
+Goldman \cite{go3} generalized Fenchel-Nielsen coordinates on the space of convex real projective structures on $\Sigma_g$.
 Recently, Strubel \cite{stru} has developed Fenchel-Nielsen coordinates for representations of $\pi_1(\Sigma_g)$ into ${\rm Sp}(2n,\R)$ with maximal Toledo invariant.

 In this work we intend to generalize the work of Parker and Platis \cite{pp} for representations of $\pi_1(\Sigma_g)$ into ${\rm SU}(3,1)$.
-The reason for choosing $\ch^3$ is recent work of the authors \cite{gp, gpp} where foundational information about isometries of $\ch^3$ has been obtained.
 The starting point, as in the classical case, is to parametrize $(0,3)$ subgroups of ${\rm SU}(3,1)$.
-However for two-generator subgroups in ${\rm SU}(3,1)$ traces and cross-ratios of the generators are not sufficient to determine the subgroup up to conjugacy.
-For the determination of $(0, 3)$ subgroups in ${\rm SU}(3,1)$, one needs to look for more conjugacy invariants of the pair of generators.
+However, for two-generator subgroups in ${\rm SU}(3,1)$, traces and cross-ratios of the generators are not sufficient to determine the subgroup up to conjugacy.
+For the determination of $(0, 3)$ subgroups in ${\rm SU}(3,1)$, one needs to look for more conjugacy invariants that should specify a pair of generators.
 For this purpose, we use new invariants which are generalizations of Goldman's eta invariants.
-As we shall see, for `generic' representations that we are calling \emph{tame representations}, our invariants fit together nicely and it gives Fenchel-Nielsen type coordinates to specify such representation up to conjugacy.
+As we shall see, for `generic' representations, called \emph{tame representations}, our invariants fit together nicely and they provide Fenchel-Nielsen type coordinates to specify such representations up to conjugacy.